Overview

 We want to retrieve the following result set:

 The PREVIOUSNULL column is the result we get with using the standard LAG function.
 The PREVIOUSNONNULL column holds the values we want to calculate.
 There are no NULL values, except for the first row because there are no previous rows.
-In SQL Server, the solution is not so straight forward.
+In older versions of SQL Server, the solution is not so straight forward.
 Itzik Ben-Gan gives a solution in this article.

 In Snowflake however, the solution is quite easy.
 The LAG function supports the optional clause IGNORE NULLS (which is part of the SQL standard).
 The solution becomes: